If you are interested in working with us, we would love to hear from you, so please contact our Partnerships Team for more information.

 Hot on the heels of the success of the pork sausages range, the Dragon's Egg was launched in July 2014 selling over 1 million scotch eggs in just over a year!
 2015 saw the introduction of Dragon’s Fury, a chilli pork crackling snack, and Traditional Pork Scratchings.
-In 2016 the Dragon's Pork Pie and Dragon's Sausage Roll was launched, followed by the Premium Scotch Egg earlier this year.
+In 2016 the Dragon's Pork Pie and Dragon's Sausage Roll was launched, followed by the Premium Scotch Egg in 2017.

-The range has achieved great retail listings in Tesco, Sainsbury, Co-op, Iceland, Waitrose and independent stores giving the Charity a major presence on supermarket shelves.
+The range has achieved great retail listings in Tesco, Sainsbury, Co-op, Iceland, Waitrose, Nisa and independent stores giving the Charity a major presence on supermarket shelves.

 Visit Alf Turner's website for more information.
 The range consists of:

 Follow Alf Turner on Twitter: @Alf_Turner

 DEWALT®, the UK’s leading manufacturer of industrial power tools, began its association with Help for Heroes by introducing a limited edition, Help for Heroes-branded drill kit, launched by British MotoGP rider Bradley Smith at Silverstone in 2014.

 Such was the popularity and success of the product with its customers, it exceeded all sales and donation targets, raising over £60k.
 As a result DeWalt has introduced a second drill set and Stanley Black & Decker, their parent company, has also launched a range of Stanley Knives in Help for Heroes colours.